The H\"ormander condition for delayed stochastic differential equations: Malliavin's argument: smoothing by Gaussian noise

 Due to the H\"ormander condition in assumption \ref{hormander-condition} the left hand side is a positive deterministic constant that we denote $\delta>0$.
 We obtain

 Using the integrability of $\Rc_{j_0}$ we easily obtain \eqref{eq:sup_Malliavin}.

 \begin{rmk}[Special case of bounded diffusion] Note that the classical H\"ormander theorem requires a pointwise spanning condition.
 This is due to the fact that in the Markovian case the derivative of the flow $J_{t,T}$ is invertible for all $t\in[0,T]$ and the spanning condition is only required at the initial point of the diffusion.
 We do not have any hope of obtaining this invertibility.
 Thus we are only able to reason at time $T$ and check a spanning condition at the random variable $(T,X_T)$ via our uniform condition \ref{hormander-condition}.

-Note that if we know a priori that the diffusion is bounded we can still have a more pointwise statement of the H\"ormander condition.
-In order to state this result we give a weaker version of Assumption \ref{hormander-condition}. \end{rmk}
+Note that if we know a priori that the process is bounded we can still have a more pointwise statement of the H\"ormander condition.
+In order to state this result we formulated condition (3) of Assumption \ref{hormander-condition}. \end{rmk}